EYXLiu/AppSync/README.md

 - Coordinated visual flashes
 - File selection and local audio management using UIKit
 - MacOS central controller + iOS peripherals
+- Shared library for cross-platform logic between iOS and MacOS targets

 ## WIP
 - `DispatchQueue.main.AsyncAfter` is not accurate for timing, will need to find a better way of playing audio and sound
+- XCode workspace/shared library limitations when multiple XCode instances attempt to access the same shared module simultaneously